rdesgroppes/asciidigraphs/README.md

 ## Example
-The following code snippet shows how to parse an ASCII directed graph, then convert it to a `networkx.DiGraph` and finally display it by means of `matplotlib`.
+The following code snippet shows how to parse an ASCII directed graph, then convert it to a `networkx.DiGraph` and finally display it by means of `matplotlib`:

 ```python
 import networkx as nx